Verb Patterns Worksheets and Exercises

 Correction: We must leave now.

 2. Read the text and underline any verbs you can spot.
-Notice what verb patterns can you observe.
+Notice what verb patterns you can observe.

 3. Look at the verb patterns listed below.
 Write down your own examples of verbs which can follow the patterns.